QuantumKitHub/MultiTensorKit.jl/docs/src/man/fusioncats.md

 # Fusion category theory

 The aim of this section is to explain the bare minimum required to proceed to the next section on multifusion category theory and bimodule categories.
-More details can be found in the [Optional introduction to category theory](https://jutho.github.io/TensorKit.jl/stable/man/categories/) or the book [Tensor Categories](add citation after figuring out how)
+More details can be found in the [Optional introduction to category theory](https://jutho.github.io/TensorKit.jl/stable/man/categories/) or the book Tensor Categories ([etingof2016tensor](@cite)).